elbruno/phi3-labs/README.md

     ***Important:** The current demos are designed to use the ONNX versions of the model.
 Clone the following modes.
 Currently there is no ONNX version available for the **Phi-3-vision-128k-instruct** model.*
     ![Download only ONNX models](./img/10DownloadOnnx.png)

+You can learn more about [Phi-3 in Hugging Face](https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-onnx).

 ## About the Samples